Meeting the needs of our community

 What can I do to help community cats in my neighborhood?

 Humane Colorado does not provide trapping services.
-Please review the Feral Cat TNR Guide above for organizations that provide expanded services and trap rentals.
+Please review the Feral Cat TNR Guide for organizations that provide expanded services and trap rentals.
 You can also purchase humane traps at Harbor Freight or other farm supplies stores.

 FAQs